 The recognition of the need and necessary support to retain existing jobs and attract new business is strong in Lafayette County.
 For economic development success, a community needs to identify its strengths and weaknesses, then leverage the strengths, and minimize the affects of the weaknesses.
-Lamont's strength in attracting business is its available labor supply, particularly potential part-time employees.
-Its main weakness in attracting or retaining business is the Town's lack of infrastructure such as water, sewer, etc.
+Wiota's strength in attracting business is its ample labor supply, the Town's good utilities, and the good, local road system.
+Its main weaknesses in attracting or retaining business are its low population, which indirectly impacts the local economy since there are not enough farmers to support local retail businesses, and finally, the possible perception that Wiota is too rural and remote to attract economically healthy businesses.